jpl-eels/serpent/README.md

 The current best results are achieved with IMU + LiDAR + Barometer.
 Stereo is not currently working correctly.

+Note that when IMU factors are disabled, the system still runs with IMU in a loosely-coupled manner.

 ## Known Limitations

 In addition to specific issues which are tracked through version control, SERPENT has some limitations: